rbdannenberg/arco/doc/ugens.md

 The O2 messages consists of the probe id (int32) followed by float samples (up to 64 of them).

+## pv
+The `pv` unit generator uses a phase vocoder to implement time stretching and pitch shifting.
+Time stretching is a standard function of the phase vocoder.
+Pitch shifting is obtained by stretching the signal (which changes the duration but not the pitch) and then resampling to undo the time stretch (which *does* change the pitch), resulting in pitch shift without stretch.

+You cannot stretch sounds that are computed in real time since there is no place to store samples that arrive faster than needed, and of course you cannot read samples from the future if you want to play a sound faster than real time.
+However, you can obtain samples from `recplay` or `playfile` to stretch pre-recorded sounds.
+For this to work, it is imperative that the only consumer of samples is a `pv` unit generator.

+`/arco/pv/new id chans inp ratio fftsize hopsize points mode` - Create a phase vocoder unit generator with `chans` channels and input `inp`.
+All channels use the same control parameters so processing is synchronous across all channels.
+Pitch is shifted by `ratio` (use a ratio greater than 1.0 to shift higher).
+The `fftsize` should be a power of 2.
+2048 is a good choice.
+The `hopsize` refers to the overlap (in samples) and should normally be `fftsize / 8`.
+The smallest  `ratio` is `3 * hopsize / fftsize` so smaller hop sizes may be needed for extreme downward pitch shifts.
+Resampling uses sinc interpolation over `points` samples.
+The `mode` is 0 for normal, 1 for a phase computation that attempts to reduce phase artifacts by preserving the phase relationships between peaks and nearby bins, and 2 invokes a "robot voice" mode that assigns fixed phases and creates a constant pitch (controlled by the hopsize) vocoder-like effect.
+(Thanks to M.C.Sharma for this idea.)

+`/arco/pv/stretch id stretch` - Sets the stretch factor, which is 1.0 by default.
+Time stretching can only work with non-real-time input provided by `fileplay` or `recplay` unit generators.
+Both pitch shifting and time stretching can be applied together.

+`arco/pv/ratio` id ratio - Sets the pitch shift in terms of frequency ratio.
+Greater than 1 means raise the pitch.

+`arco/pv/repl_inp id inp_id` - Set the input to the object with id `inp_id`.

 ### pwl
 `/arco/pwl/new id` - Create a new piece-wise linear generator with audio output. `id` is the object id.